Valentine's Day is right around the corner! Do you plan parties to help celebrate?

 These 2 Minute-to-win-it-style games are instant hits!

 There you go!
-6 Valentine’s Day activities that will surely be hits with your kids – all of mine absolutely love them, and I love how easy they are to execute!
+6 Valentine's Day activities that will surely be winners with your kids.
+Mine absolutely love them, and I love how easy they are to execute!

 We hope you like these ideas and can use them in your class parties!

 Comment below – what are Valentine's Day activities that you enjoy doing with your family?